AdobeDocs/campaign.en/help/v8/start/get-started.md

 The advanced Data Management functionality extends the data processing capabilities.
 It simplifies and optimizes the targeting process by including data not modeled in the datamart.

-:bulb: Learn more about segmentation, audience creation and personalization in [this section](audiences.md).
+[!DNL :bulb:] Learn more about segmentation, audience creation and personalization in [this section](audiences.md).

 ## Cross-channel campaign orchestration {#cross-channel-campaign-orchestration}

 Adobe Campaign lets you design and orchestrate targeted and personalized campaigns on multiple channels: email, direct mail, SMS, push notification.
 A single interface provides you with all the functions required to schedule, orchestrate, configure, personalize, automate, execute, and measure all your campaigns and communications.

-:bulb: Learn how to design, schedule and execute a campaign in [this section](campaigns.md).
+[!DNL :bulb:] Learn how to design, schedule and execute a campaign in [this section](campaigns.md).

 ## Workflows